Fullmeals.

 Step 3: Incorporate Tomato Puree and Base Gravy

 Pour in 3 tablespoons of diluted tomato puree and cook until the oil begins to separate from the mixture.
 Gradually add 1-2 ladles of base gravy to loosen the consistency.
-Continue to add more base gravy in stages (totaling about 250-300ml), cooking it out nicely and scraping any caramelized gravy from the sides of the pan until you reach a desired thick consistency.
+Continue to add more base gravy in stages (totaling about 250-300ml), cooking it out nicely and scraping any gravy from the sides of the pan until you reach a desired thick consistency.

 Step 4: Add Chicken Tikka and Naga Paste